 Myth 2: UPS, FedEx, or the US Postal Service are the best options to make same-day deliveries.

-None of these companies are viable options today.
-The local delivery and courier industry is a ready-to-go option, very experienced option.
-It’s full of small, nimble, and highly flexible companies, accustomed to operating nearly 24/7, on most holidays, and meeting their customers’ needs as opposed to requiring their customers to meet their operational practices.
-And, while they’ve historically been involved in business-to-business deliveries and struggled with quality, over the last few years, couriers have gone “mainstream.”
+None of these are viable options today.
+The local delivery and courier industry is a ready-to-go, very experienced, option.
+It’s full of small, nimble, highly flexible companies that are accustomed to operating nearly 24/7, even on most holidays, and meeting their customers’ needs as opposed to requiring customers to meet their operational practices.
+And while they’ve historically been involved in business-to-business deliveries and struggled with quality, over the last few years, couriers have gone “mainstream.”
 Want proof?
-Just look at the way Amazon has steadily shifted more and more of its next- and two-day deliveries onto couriers and off of UPS and FedEx.
+Just look at the way Amazon has steadily shifted more and more of its next- and two-day deliveries away UPS and FedEx and onto couriers.

-Myth 3: The economics around same-day don’t work because no-one will pay for it.
+Myth 3: The economics around same-day don’t work because no one will pay for it.

 Myth 4: Same-day delivery is something only retailers need to worry about.

 If Amazon is doing same-day delivery, everyone should pay attention.
 As shown by its rapid expansion across categories from appliances to groceries, Amazon has its eyes on everything anyone buys.
 That even includes business-to-business purchasing, as illustrated by the company’s launch of Amazonsupply.com in 2012, which set it on a collision course with B2B industrial product distributor Grainger.
 Retailers AND distributors need to start figuring out a same-day strategy now, or they risk losing sales growth and market share.